 If you drive to work, you might add a few extra minutes onto your morning commute time as your neighborhood school bus route resumes.
 You are required by law to stop when a school bus is picking up or dropping off students.
 The Illinois State Board of Education offers clarity on the rules of the road:

 Can’t wait for school to start?
-Chicago Public Schools start on August 26.
-Suburban school start dates begin in the middle of August and vary depending on the district.
-The best bet is to call your school and double check.
+The best bet is to call your school and double check its schedule.
 Be ready for the first day.

 Recommended by the Editors: